anonsubmission-del/cc25-Max4Live-Device-/README.md

 ### Then Drag and drop into Ableton (and have fun)

+Drag the `MALT4Liveamxd_test.amxd` file into a midi track on ableton.
 ![Dragging the max for live device into Ableton](Assets/dragndrop.png)

 ## Use: